-Up to five times per year, the School will be closed for either one Governing Council sanctioned School Closure Day or four Pupil Free Days for staff training and development · On these days the School will have the approval of the Governing Council and be closed for the day to students.
+Up to five times per year, the School will be closed for either one Governing Council sanctioned School Closure Day and four Pupil Free Days for staff training and development.
+On these days the School will have the approval of the Governing Council and be closed for the day to students.
 Parents are notified well in advance to enable them to make alternative arrangements for their children.
-A childcare service will generally be provided through the Out of School Hours Care and the remainder is sold at a second hand sale twice per year.
-All unsold goods go to the Salvos.

-program for students whose parents cannot arrange care for their child on these days.
-There will be a cost for this service:
+A childcare service will generally be provided through the Out of School Hours Care program for students whose parents cannot arrange care for their child on these days.
+There will be a cost for this service.